GSK plc: Bupropion (Wellbutrin)

-China
+Bribery in China

 In 2013, Chinese authorities announced that, since 2007, GSK had funnelled HK$3.8 billion in kickbacks to GSK managers, doctors, hospitals and others who prescribed their drugs, using over 700 travel agencies and consulting firms.
 Chinese authorities arrested four GSK executives as part of a four-month investigation into claims that doctors were bribed with cash and sexual favours.
 In 2014, a Chinese court found the company guilty of bribery and imposed a fine of US$490 million.
 Mark Reilly, the British head of GSK's Chinese operations, received a three-year suspended prison sentence after a one-day trial held in secret.
 Reilly was reportedly deported from China and dismissed by the company.

 Market manipulation in the UK

 In February 2016, the company was fined over £37 million in the UK by the Competition and Markets Authority for paying Generics UK, Alpharma and Norton Healthcare more than £50m between 2001, and 2004, to keep generic varieties of paroxetine out of the UK market.
 The generics companies were fined a further £8 million.
-At the end of 2003, when generics became available in the UK, the price of paroxetine dropped by 70 percent.
+At the end of 2003, when generics became available in the UK, the price of paroxetine dropped by 70 per cent.